OlliL/moneyjinn-client/README.md

 - build server
   - clone moneyjinn-server repository
   - make sure Java and Maven are installed
-  - check https://github.com/OlliL/moneyjinn-server/blob/master/README on how to set up the database
+  - check on how to set up the database
   - run maven clean install
+- configure server (see <a href="https://github.com/OlliL/moneyjinn-server/blob/master/README.md">Server README</a>)

 ## Start Application